Code-Institute-Submissions/school_donations-4/README.md

 ### What does it do?

-This app visually represents datasets from DonorChoose.org in the form of interactive and interconnected bar charts, pie charts, a timeline and a choloropeth chart in the form of a map of the US by State.
-The charts dynamically change in response to user interaction.
+This app visually represents datasets from DonorChoose.org in the form of interactive and interconnected bar charts, pie charts, a timeline and an interactive choropeth map of the US by State.
+The charts are dynamically connected and change in response to user interaction

 ### How does it work?